 If you live in Portland Oregon then it is important to know the rules for recycling.
-Action Junk Removal has created this quick guide to help you understand how to properly recycle plastic bags, plastic bottles, dry metal paint cans, steel food cans, glass, and all other recyclable materials.
+Action Junk Hauling has created this quick guide to help you understand how to properly recycle plastic bags, plastic bottles, dry metal paint cans, steel food cans, glass, and all other recyclable materials.
 Portland’s resilience access city programs and strict recycling guidelines have contributed to the city’s environmental sustainability.
 Additionally, Portland ensures meaningful access to the resources and information needed to do your part in maintaining the title of being the 9th “greenest” city in the US.

 Some of Portland’s general recycling requirements are below: